 Shoot awesome photos with a Sony a6000

-Are you a budding photographer and want to take photos that you can be proud of?
-Perhaps you’re looking for a mirrorless camera tutorial that will help you get to know your camera?
-Well, this beginners guide to shoot awesome photos with a Sony a6000, is the guide for you!
+Are you a budding photographer who wants to take photos you can be proud of?
+Perhaps you’re looking for a mirrorless camera manual to help you get to know your camera?
+Well, this beginners guide to shoot awesome photos with a Sony a6000, is the manual for you!

-I took time to research it extensively, reading everything I could find before finally making the decision to buy the Sony a6000.
+There has been a great deal of excitement about the new Sony mirrorless cameras but I must admit I was slow to get on board.
+Researching extensively, I read everything I could find before finally making the decision to buy the Sony a6000.

 I wanted to know exactly what I could do with this camera and how it could help grow my photography skills, but most of all I wanted a camera that was easy to use.